 Tara was pulled into a hug.
 "Mom.
 You don't have to go all human on my account."

 Her mother held her at arm's length, inspecting Tara's face.
-Her face relaxed back into the reptilian features it had worn when she opened the door.
+Her face relaxed back into the reptilian features she'd worn when she opened the door.
 "You look tired.
-And your energy is all off," she chided, pulling her daughter into the room.
+And your energy is off."
+She pulled Tara into the room.
 "Your father's not making trouble for you again is he?"

 "No. We've been busy.
 We resurrected Buffy.
-Willow found the spell," Tara said proudly.
+Willow found the spell."

 Her mother smiled.
 "Willow sounds like an exceptional young woman."